Bimo99B9/Bimo99B9.github.io/_posts/2021-09-10-scripts-autounicalendar.md

 ## The script

-The written script that makes the first GET request, extracts the cookies, makes the POST request, and converts the raw data into a CSV file, is available in [my own Github](https://github.com/Bimo99B9/autoUniCalendar) and below
+The written script that makes the first GET request, extracts the cookies, makes the POST request, and converts the raw data into a CSV file, is available in [my own Github](https://github.com/Bimo99B9/autoUniCalendar) and below.

 ```python
 #!/usr/bin/python3